Search and Rescue

 - Perhaps stating the obvious, but canyoning is not kayaking or caving.
 Kayaking is on bigger rivers and involves a kayak.
 Caving is underground.
 A typical kayaker is more comfortable in big whitewater, but does not have technical rope skills for steep environments.
 Cavers have strong rope skills, but tend to avoid water whereas canyoners seek it out.

 - Canyoning requires very specific skill sets.
-Canyons are definitely not places where you want to send non-canyoners, even if they have whitewater/swiftwater training.
+Canyons are not places where you want to send non-canyoners, even if they have whitewater/swiftwater training.

 - Canyoners can be useful even when there is no true ‘canyon’ involved.
 Canyoners are experienced in moving through very steep bush (to access canyons, often with ropes) and in steep creeks.
+CanyonSAR team members have been used successfully in several recent SAROps.

-- A key lesson from past canyon incidents is that RCCNZ/Police/LandSAR IMT should involve canyon specialists in operational planning as early as possible.
+- A key lesson from past canyon specific incidents is that RCCNZ/Police/LandSAR IMT should involve canyon specialists in operational planning as early as possible.

 - NZCA runs 3-day CanyonSAR specific courses, through LandSAR.
 All rescuers entering a canyon should have recently been on one of the NZCA CanyonSAR courses, or have been recently vetted by a NZCA CanyonSAR representative.